Belmont Better

 There is no parking plan for 500 new residential units and 1,200 additional employees beyond overnight parking, neighborhood streets, or church parking.

-The Select Board has declined to participate in a public forum to educate citizens on the approved zoning, its tradeoffs, and the impact of recent changes.
-The Select Board claims there have been enough public forums.
+The Select Board on January 26th declined to participate in a public forum that included presentations both by those in favor and those against the overlays.
+The objective would have been to educate citizens on the approved zoning, its tradeoffs, and the impact of recent changes.
+The Select Board claimed there had been enough public forums.

 Hot Quotes